-Who’s up for a new long-distance walking route, summiting 35 of Lakeland’s best mountains and staying at seven of its best pubs?
-Good, because we’ve made one.
+Who’s up for a 7-day long-distance walking route, summiting 35 of the Lake District’s best mountains and staying at seven of its best pubs?
+Good, because Trail magazine has made one.

 Does anything beat that feeling of walking off a big mountain at the end of a long day, then putting your feet up in a warm pub by a roaring fire with a cold drink and a plate of hot food?
 We certainly don’t think so, which is where the inspiration for our Lake District Peak to Pub Trail came from.
-Hopefully you noticed the beautiful fold-out map inside the front cover of this issue, which details the epic 124km journey, the peaks, the pubs and the many highlights you’ll discover along the way.
 Here’s how to go and walk it...

 Distance: 124.5km (77¼ miles)